A. Jon Stoessl, M.D., Chair

 Dr. Margaret Rice is a Professor in the Department of Neurosurgery and the Department of Neuroscience and Physiology at New York University School of Medicine, a Center of Excellence.

-Dr. Rice's research in her laboratory is focused on regulation of dopamine, a key transmitter in motor and reward pathways in the brain.
-The Rice group uses carbon-fiber microelectrodes with fast-scan cyclic voltammetry to provide real-time monitoring of axonal dopamine release in dorsal and ventral striatum and somatodendritic release in the substantia nigra and ventral tegmental area, primarily in brain slices.
-Current research is centered on a novel finding from the Rice group that hydrogen peroxide (H2O2), produced by mitochondrial respiration, is an endogenous regulator of synaptic and somatodendritic dopamine release, as well as dopamine neuron activity in the substantia nigra.
-In addition to this core project, the Rice group also studies regulation of axonal dopamine release by glutamate, GABA, calcium, cannabinoids and caffeine, the mechanism and regulation of somatodendritic dopamine release and dopamine dysfunction in transgenic mouse models of dystonia and PD.
+Dr. Rice's research in her laboratory is focused on regulation of A chemical messenger (neurotransmitter) that regulates movement and emotions., a key transmitter in motor and reward pathways in the brain.
+The Rice group uses carbon-fiber microelectrodes with fast-scan cyclic voltammetry to provide real-time monitoring of axonal dopamine release in dorsal and ventral The area of the brain that controls movement, balance and walking. and somatodendritic release in the An area of the brain, part of the basal ganglia, where cells produce dopamine. and ventral tegmental area, primarily in brain slices.
+Current research is centered on a novel finding from the Rice group that hydrogen peroxide (H2O2), produced by mitochondrial respiration, is an Caused by factors within the body or mind, rather than by external factors.
+For example, endogenous depression is caused by processes in the brain rather than external circumstances. regulator of synaptic and somatodendritic dopamine release, as well as dopamine Brain cell. activity in the substantia nigra.
+In addition to this core project, the Rice group also studies regulation of axonal dopamine release by glutamate, A chemical messenger (neurotransmitter) involved in muscle relaxation, sleep, diminished emotional reaction and sedation., calcium, cannabinoids and caffeine, the mechanism and regulation of somatodendritic dopamine release and dopamine dysfunction in transgenic mouse models of dystonia and PD.

 Dr. Rice received her B.S from the University of Oklahoma and her Ph.D. from the University of Kansas.
 Her post-doctoral training was done at NYU School of Medicine.